sucamchi/CallMeMaybe/README.md

 ## Challenges faced

 - **Understanding tokenization, logits and constrained decoding.**
-  The model is a black box, and the only way to know what it is doing is to look at its inputs and outputs and reading articles and documentation.
+  I had no previous experience with LLMs, and the model is a black box, so the only way to know what it is doing is to look at its inputs and outputs and reading articles and documentation.

-- **Decoding `vocab.json` correctly.** The file maps ids to byte-substituted placeholder strings, not to text, and every mask is built from that map, so a mistake here surfaces as "the model is bad" rather than as an obvious error.
-Solved by asking the SDK's `decode()`.
+- **Understanding the SDK.** The documentation is sparse, and the examples are not enough to understand how to use it.
+I had to read the source code and experiment with it to understand how to use it.

 ## Testing strategy

-**Edge-case inputs.** `data/input/tests/` holds alternative catalogs and prompt lists that go well past the bundled samples, for example;
+**Edge-case inputs.** `data/input/tests/` holds alternative catalogs and prompt lists, both valid and invalid, for example;
 invalid JSON, an empty array, missing fields, and missing files.

 What this checks is the program's real behaviour end to end: that a